Graphic Design, Illustration Area of Concentration

 For some positions listed, a bachelor's degree or higher may be required.
 Use the Career and Program Explorer to see a full report for this career field.
 See links below chart for further guidance and/or connect with a Program Advisor to discuss career goals.

 Multimedia artists and animators create animation and visual effects for television, movies, video games, and other forms of media.

-A suggested two-year course sequence for full-time students follows.
+A suggested two-year course sequence for students follows.